gareth-sharpe/aplint-ext/README.md

 ## Features

-* Lints Apex and Visualforce code on save
+* Lints Apex and Visualforce code on save, from command pallette, editor menu, and touchbar (macOS)
 * Generates diagnostic output to both text editor and problems terminal
+* Clear diagnostic output in problems terminal from command pallette, editor menue and touchbar (MacOS)
+* View rule definition and details from within VSCode or in your default browser (see examples for usage)

 ## Usage